TaranWarnock/sasktran2_ext/docs/sphinx/source/index.md

 ::::

-SASKTRAN2 extensions provide additional functionality to the base SASKTRAN2 package.
+This package provides extensions to the [SASKTRAN2](https://sasktran2.readthedocs.io) atmospheric radiative transfer model, including an implementation of the MT_CKD continuum.

 ::::{grid} 1 1 2 2
 :gutter: 2